zjdgx/tylermcginnis.github.io/pages/articles/2016-02-20-building-ui-with-pure-fns-and-fn-comp-in-react/index.md

 date: "2016-02-20T13:12:03.284Z"
 layout: post
 path: "/building-user-interfaces-with-pure-functions-and-function-composition-in-react-js/"
+description: "A guide to building UI with pure functions and function composition in React"
 ---

 If you’re reading this you’re probably familiar with the idea of functions.
 When